kbeamnsidc/composer-lab/README.md

 I think the next steps are to run the Drupal image and hand it the local `docroot` directory.
-Then we can test adding the JS bundle to a Drupal page / block / thing and seeing if & how this works.
+Then we can test adding the JS bundle to a Drupal page / block / thing and see if & how this works.

 ### Pull down two Docker images that we'll use: